agalue/OpenNMS-FHIR/README.md

 docker-compose up -d
 ```

-Then, start the Graphite Heart App on your Apple Watch, configure the Minion IP (use the IP of the machine where Docker is running).
+Then, start the Graphite Heart App on your Apple Watch, configure the Minion IP.

 Once OpenNMS is up and running, it will be unable to forward the data until a node that represents the Apple Watch exists in the OpenNMS inventory.